NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Signature Spell Expansion.md

 Your innate connection to magic lets you cast more spells with greater freedom.
-You gain two additional signature spells, each of which must have a minimum level of 3rd or lower.
+You gain two additional signature spells, each of which must have a base rank of 3rd or lower.

 *Source: Pathfinder Player Core 2*
 *ORC*